canvas-ai/canvas/README.md

 - **Label**: A noop layer with no context or feature bitmap links

-**Sessions**

-- Each session has its own context(one) and a single control interface - meaning - switching your context on a work-phone will automatically switch context on all devices connected to the same session(your work PC for example)
-- Sessions are decoupled from workspaces

-**Workspaces**

-- `universe://foo/bar/baz` - Base URL **/**, (default) "universe" session
-- `work://work` - Session "work" with a base URL set to **/work** (navigation/data only from the /work subtree)
-- `dxc://work/dxc` - Session "DXC" with a base URL set to **/work/dxc** (navigation/data only from the /work/customerA subtree)

-**Contexts**

-- A client application can (optionally) submit a client context in the context array, some example contexts are
-  - client/os/linux,
-  - client/user/user1,
-  - client/app/obsidian,
-  - client/network/172.16.2.0%24
-- This is very useful for calculating optimal routes for resources - Retrieving `file123.mp3` while sitting at home may use your home NAS as the primary backend, but use your s3 backend as default while on mobile network sitting on a train on your way to work for example

 ## Why Canvas you ask

 There are couple of motivating factors for this project: